openssl/general-policies/policies/committer-policy.md

 ## Approvals and code reviews

 All submissions must be reviewed and approved by at least two committers, one of whom must also be an OTC member.
-If the author is also a committer then that counts as one of the reviews.
-In other words:

-* OTC members need one approval from any committer
-* Committers need one approval from an OTC member
-* Contributors without commit rights need two approvals, including one from an OTC member.
+Neither of the reviewers can be the author of the submission.

+The sole exception to this is during the release process where the author's review does count towards the two needed for the automated release process and [NEWS] and [CHANGES] file updates.

+In the case where two committers make a joint submission, they can review each other's code but not their own.
+A third reviewer will be required.

 An OMC member may apply a _hold: needs OMC decision_ label to a submission.
 An OTC member may apply a _hold: needs OTC decision_ to a submission.